Park Byung-joo

-Park Byung-joo (born 20 February 1942) is a former Korean football manager.
+Park Byung-joo (born 20 February 1942) is a South Korea former football player and manager.

 Club career

 International career

 Between 1969 and 1973, he was a member of the South Korea national football team.

 Managerial career

 After retirement as a player, he returned to Seoul Bank FC as a manager.

 Under his guidance the Korea Seoul Bank FC became a strong team in the semi-professional league.
 He was particularly famous for his late football career.
 He started his football career during military service.